SungHoHong2/Leetcode-Experiment/medium/Decode_Ways/README.md

         # set a map to record the possible characters
         pass

-    def recursive_with_memo(self, index, s) -> int:
+    def recursive(self, index, s) -> int:
+        # return 1 if the last two digits are valid
-        # if the recursive tree reaches the largest index
+        # return 0 if the last single digit is zero (invalid)
-        # If the string starts with a zero, it can't be decoded
-        # if the recursive tree reaches the second largest index
+        # return 1 if the last single digit is valid
-        # return the recorded result if the same number is found
+        # return the cached result if the rightside of the digits are visited
-        # get the results from the recursive function using a single number and valid two digit number
+        # get the combinations from a single digit
+        # get the combinations from a double digit if it is valid
-        # record the result for the current number
+        # record the possible combinations for the current digit
         # return the result
         pass

     def numDecodings(self, s: str) -> int:
-        # if there is no input
+        # return 0 if there is no input
-            # return 0
-        # invoke the recursive tree
+        # invoke the recursion
         pass
 ```